Materials-Data-Science-and-Informatics/metador-core/ardiem_container/ih5/PATCH_THEORY.md

 damage this information and allows to keep this administrative information in the same file without interfering with the actual contents in any way.

-Apart from the special methods just described, the `IH5Dataset` can be used mostly like the usual `h5py.File` API for all operations and essentially provides the `overlay` (see above) creating the illusion of working with a single dataset file, while the `merge()` method allows to materialize the overlayed data into a single file (i.e. implements the `merge` operation above).
+Apart from the special methods just described, the `IH5Record` can be used mostly like the usual `h5py.File` API for all operations and essentially provides the `overlay` (see above) creating the illusion of working with a single record file, while the `merge()` method allows to materialize the overlayed data into a single file (i.e. implements the `merge` operation above).

 ## IH5 patches, abstractly

-An HDF5 file is just a tree where groups (`h5py.Group`) and attribute sets (`h5py.AttributeManager`) form inner nodes, while data values (`h5py.Dataset`) and attribute values are the leaves.
+An HDF5 file is just a tree where groups (`h5py.Group`) and attribute sets (`h5py.AttributeManager`) form inner nodes, while HDF5 datasets (`h5py.Dataset`) and attribute values are the leaves.
 We do not support external, hard or symbolic links in the container.
 Thus, written as an abstract datatype (in pseudo-Haskell), the HDF5 file has the following internal structure:

 ```
 type Attrs = Map Key Value
-data HDF5Tree = Dataset Attrs Value | Group Attrs (Map Key HDF5Tree)
+data HDF5Tree = Record Attrs Value | Group Attrs (Map Key HDF5Tree)
 ```

 where `Value` denotes any supported value for storage as attribute or dataset in the HDF5